 1. Review Your Spending Habits

 This can be really tough; especially if you're a millennial struggling to save, but to begin, take a look at your credit card bill and cross out every purchase or event that was associated with being hungry, lonely, tired or angry.
 Once you’ve identified past emotional spending mistakes, you’ll be able to avoid making them again down the line and, in effect, identify where you can make a few cutbacks.

 2. Make a Budget

 Following on from the previous point, once you have identified how much you spend on rent, utility bills, petrol, food and other expenses, you’ll need to set yourself a budget per month to stick to.
-If you don’t think you can do this yourself, there are several apps you can download, like Mint, that will link to your bank account and alert you if you’re close to going over your financial plan.
+If you don’t think you can do this yourself, there are several online budget tools and apps you can use that will link to your bank account and alert you if you’re close to going over your financial plan.